shgonzalez/shgonzalez.github.io/_posts/2017-05-08-LDAP-+-Active-Directory-Configuration-Part-II.markdown

 If you reached at this point means you are very patience and you have a full ldap with replication, now remember, all your changes must be done in the supplier server (ds1.sergio.lab) because is the read-write replica.

-In the next part we will cover the load balance between ldap servers and configure the linux clients.
+In the [next part]({{ site.baseurl }}{% post_url 2017-05-08-LDAP-+-Active-Directory-Configuration-Part-III %}) we will cover the load balance between ldap servers, configuration of PAM Passthrough and configuration of the linux clients.
 See you on the flipside :thumbsup:

-Your thoughts and suggestions are always welcome, please feel free to comment or ask questions if you need a hand.

 References:
 * [Directory Server Replication](https://access.redhat.com/documentation/en-us/red_hat_directory_server/10/html/administration_guide/managing_replication-configuring_single_master_replication)
 * man certutil

+Your thoughts and suggestions are always welcome, please feel free to comment or ask questions if you need a hand.